-4.10(1) A military spouse interim authorization may be issued to a military spouse when:

-- 4.10(1)(a) the applicant is a spouse of an active-duty member of the United States armed forces who has been transferred to Colorado, is scheduled to be transferred to Colorado, is domiciled in Colorado or has moved to Colorado on a permanent change-of-station basis; - 4.10(1)(b) the applicant is certified, licensed, or eligible for certification or licensure as a teacher special services provider, principal, or administrator in another state; and - 4.10(1)(c) the applicant has not successfully passed the approved content test(s) required for obtaining an initial license but otherwise meets the requirements for an initial license.

-4.10(2) The employing school district may provide an induction program for holders of military spouse interim authorization as specified in sections 8.00 and 9.00 of these rules.
+- 4.10(1) A military spouse interim authorization may be issued to a military spouse when: - 4.10(1)(a) the applicant is a spouse of an active-duty member of the United States armed forces who has been transferred to Colorado, is scheduled to be transferred to Colorado, is domiciled in Colorado or has moved to Colorado on a permanent change-of-station basis: - 4.10(1)(b) the applicant is certified, licensed or eligible for certification or licensure as a teacher special services provider, principal or administrator in another state; and - 4.10(1)(c) the applicant has not successfully demonstrated professional competencies and depth of content knowledge as outlined in 3.01(1)(e), 3.03 or 3.04 required for obtaining an initial license but otherwise meets the requirements for an initial license. - 4.10(2) A holder of a military spouse interim authorization must demonstrate professional competencies and depth of content knowledge as specified in 3.01(1)(e), 3.03 or 3.04 to obtain the respective initial license. - 4.10(3) The employing school district may provide an induction program for holders of military spouse interim authorization as specified in sections 8.00 and 9.00 of these rules.
 Induction programs completed while holding this authorization may count toward fulfilling the requirements of a professional license.